mcsrainbow/mcsrainbow.github.io/en/2022/05/notes-from-rich-dad-poor-dad/index.md

 Robert Kiyosaki had two fathers: a rich one and a poor one.
 One was highly educated with a Ph.D. and so intelligent he completed his undergraduate degree in only two years.
 The other father didn’t even finish the eighth grade.
 While both men worked hard, were successful, and earned a lot of money, there was always one who struggled with money.
 And the other dad, well, he became one of the richest people in Hawaii.

-Rich Dad Poor Dad is Robert Kiyosaki’s best-selling book about the difference in mindset between the poor, middle class, and rich.
+"Rich Dad Poor Dad: What the Rich Teach Their Kids About Money That the Poor and Middle Class Do Not" is Robert Kiyosaki’s best-selling book about the difference in mindset between the poor, middle class, and rich.

 ## Summary